bryce-crichfield/bryce-crichfield/README.md

 - Skilled in leveraging CUDA and OpenCL to optimize computational capabilities for desktop applications.
 - Adept at automating processes using Python and Bash scripting.
 #
 *I am committed to continuous learning and staying up-to-date with emerging technologies to provide innovative solutions.
-My attention to detail and collaborative approach enable me to understand project requirements thoroughly and work effectively with teams.*
+My attention to detail and solutions-first approach enable me to understand project requirements thoroughly and develop implementations quickly and effectively.*